hubotio/hubot/docs/scripting.md

     robot.messageRoom room, "I do not like green eggs and ham.
 I do not like them sam-I-am."
 ```

-User name can be explicitely specified if desired ( for a cc to an admin/manager), or using
+User name can be explicitly specified if desired ( for a cc to an admin/manager), or using
 the response object a private message can be sent to the original sender.

 ```coffeescript